How I Would Learn How to Code If I Had To Start All Over Again

 What is yours?
 If you don't know, I'd highly recommend you look up youtubers talking about their experience in front end, back end, game dev(randy), robotics, data science, machine learning so you have a glimpse of what the day to day life in that area is.

-It's important to know at least where your interests lie, if you're like me and have multiple interests, I find it to be the best to approach one at a time, give it time to see if you like it or not before moving over to the next thing.
+It's important to know at least where your interests lie, if you're like me and have multiple interests, I find it to be the best to approach one at a time, and give it time to see if you like it or not before moving over to the next thing.

 You'll be doing this for a long time, and will need to put in a lot of effort, that's why finding your why is a great motivator for you to keep at it even when things get hard.